TSNTools/OpenCNC_deployment/README.md

 3. Run the deployment script `deploy_opencnc.sh` to automatically deploy all OpenCNC microservices.
 4. Refer to the microservices repositories for configuration and usage.

+## Possible issues
+If running the script on Linux, you need to make sure the installation file has execution permissions.
+You can do this with: chmod +x install_dependencies.sh

+Then run it with:
+./install_dependencies.sh